 A visit to Switzerland is never complete without chocolates.
 Or as in the image above – macaroons from Sprüngli.
 The macaroons are called Luxemburgerli, a sweet concoction made of buttercream inside meringue.
 There are 30 assorted flavors of this Luxemburgerli from mango, vanilla, chocolate, and pistachio.

 In Confiserie Sprüngli, you can buy their specialty named Luxemburgerli.
 Established in 1836 by David Sprüngli, it is one of the most well-known Swiss Chocolate producers.
-The original company was split by the descendants of David Sprüngli to two companies.
+The original company was split by the descendants of David Sprüngli into two companies.
 One is the Lindt & Sprüngli Chocolate company.
 Their main office is located in Paradeplatz in Zurich.

 In the Sprüngli location in Paradeplatz, there is a restaurant where you can hang out and satisfy your sweet tooth.
 It is practically a guarantee that you will find something to your taste.
 The quality is top-notch: Luxembergli, Pralinés, Truffes, and Chocolate bars.